austinbhan/supabaseV2Playground/README.md

 i: If the user credentials return a value
 j: The redirect to listPage

-9a: Add entry will include author of the user
+-GOAL, for add book to include the user author-
+9a: Create new column for books
-9b: Make user data visible unique to user
+9b: Books should link to user table
-8c: Check book table that will reflect data from all users.
+9c: Upon entry of book by user, upload to table with author included
+9d: Author should only be visible on table.
+THOUGHTS
+1: Shouldn't table data upload the user hash browser-side?

+-WHEN THAT IS DONE

+9e: Make book entries visible only for the author.
+Therefore entires by other authors should not be visible